 One of the easiest ways to find the best insurance package for you and your family is by using a comparison site.
 Independer is a Dutch health insurance comparison site and Zorgwijzer is a comparison site for Dutch health insurance in English.
 The comparison tool is a straightforward way to help you find suitable health insurance in the Netherlands that best fits you and your family’s specific needs.

-In 2018, there are 11 health insurance companies who offer basic health insurance:
+In 2018, there are 11 companies who offer basic health insurance:

-There are many other health insurance companies, the companies mentioned above are only for basic insurance.
-If you or your family need insurance for other things such as physiotherapy, dentistry, plastic surgery or alternative medicines like homeopathy (just to name a few), then it’s worth the time spent adjusting your options on the comparison tool to come up with the best personal package for you, as there is a wide choice of supplementary insurance to choose from.
+There are many other health insurance companies in the Netherlands.
+Those mentioned above are only for basic insurance.
+If you or your family need insurance for other things such as physiotherapy, dentistry, plastic surgery, or alternative medicines like homeopathy (just to name a few), then it’s worth the time spent adjusting your options on the comparison tool to come up with the best personal package for you, as there is a wide choice of supplementary insurance to choose from.

-What if I want to change my Health Insurance provider?
+What if I Want to Change my Provider?